7 Outdoor Lighting Tips To Keep You Safe This Summer

 - Turn off lighting when it’s not needed.
 Keep your outdoor lights from dangerously overheating – switch them off when you either go inside or leave the house entirely.
 You’ll be reducing your energy usage in addition to practicing smart electrical safety.
-Speaking of smart, why not set up a smart outdoor lighting system?
+Speaking of smart, why not hire an electrician to set up a smart outdoor lighting system?
 That way you can dim, adjust, or completely turn off your lights – wherever you are at the time -- with the help of your trusty smart phone.

 - Don’t overload the circuit.
 A gala open air gathering is tons of fun, but it can be awfully hard on the circuit that manages your outdoor electrical needs.
 Make sure that your party lights, sound system, grill, exterior fan, and outdoor kitchen appliances will not draw more power than the circuit can handle.
 Otherwise, you may trip the circuit breaker, resulting in damage that’s not obvious to the naked eye.
 Stay safe – spread the electrical load to 2 or more branch circuits.